 - Peaberry – Culi seeds

 Although the same shell + mucus surrounds the coffee nucleus.

 - Pulp = exocarp, and mesocarp -> This is the part removed during processing, and the coffee grinder is called Pulper.

 - Mucilage = Flesh/mucus, or exactly mesocarp.
 Therefore, in processing, there is always a part of Mucilage sticking to the coffee.

-For traditional honey processing coffee, it is not necessary to thoroughly remove mucus (such as wet processing) but still retain a certain amount of mucus to maximize the taste during fermentation.
+For traditional honey-processing coffee, it is unnecessary to thoroughly remove mucus (such as wet processing) but still retain a certain amount of mucus to maximize the taste during fermentation.
 Since this “should have been removed” part is included after grinding the shell, when it comes to the honey process, the “mucus” is called Pulp.